tingjoybits/Workspace_Manager/README.md

 - Open Blender and select Edit->Preferences
 - Click Add-ons category and then 'Install...' button.
 - Select the downloaded archive file from the link.
-- Check the 'Armature Templates' option.
+- Check the 'Workspace Manager' option.

 ![](images/Cover.png)